toptechtips/toptechtips.github.io/_posts/2019-07-20-first-react-site.md

 ---

-I've always been hearing about React and I thought that this weekend spend sometime exploring ReactJS, a very popular and powerful web framework.
+I've always been hearing about React and I thought that this weekend, I'd spend sometime exploring ReactJS, a very popular and powerful web framework.

 _My **real goal** was to see if it would be a good idea to build my portfolio site using ReactJS and to see how I could potentially do that._